AnetaBlazejak/My-Tester-s-Portfolio/README.md

 ## About me

 Hi, my name is Aneta Błażejak.
-I studied psychology, worked as a secretary and sales and import specialist and now it is time to discover new lands.
+I studied psychology, worked as a sales and import specialist and now it is time to discover new lands.

 I am taking my first steps in the field of testing.
 I am conscientious and a reliable person, I am good at both teamwork and independent work.
 I am learning new tools and technologies with pleasure and I am looking for a job that will allow me to become a professional tester.